 Magneto: Charles?
 Wh-what's going on?
 What are you doing?

-Xavier/Azazel: I've been shot you selfish a-hole.
+Xavier/Azazel: I've been shot, you selfish a-hole.

 Magneto: Well, great.
 Now how are we supposed to get home?

 - Batman calls Superman out on his twitter feed consisting of him repeatedly posting;Batman: "Just saved the day.
 Just saved the day.
 Just got back from saving the day.
 Here I go to save the day.
 Just saved the day twice.
 I'm saving the day.
 Just saved the day tagged with Wonder Woman.
-Just saved the day" *phone beeps* And you just posted something new, what does it say, ah, "Just saved the day".
+Just saved the day" [phone beeps] And you just posted something new, what does it say, ah, "Just saved the day".